 Chepstow Choral Society strives to promote and encourage the art of music within the community by giving three or more public concert performances of choral music per year, often with orchestral accompaniment.
 While presenting these programmes, we foster and support young and aspiring musicians.
 This can only be done with financial support from the community as our ticket sales rarely cover the costs of our concerts.

-If you would like to join us please complete the membership form and return to:-
+If you would like to join us please contact Kathryn Hughes, Patrons and Membership Secretary email@example.com or call 07872 528152

 PATRONS OF CHEPSTOW CHORAL SOCIETY